 How to Apply

 Our admissions process seeks to identify which applicants will benefit from our program.
 The process is thorough and careful and may entail more time than in traditional mainstream independent schools.
-Gateway operates on a rolling admissions basis.
-We accept applications beginning in September for the following academic year.
+Gateway accepts applications beginning in September for the following academic year.
 Admissions is currently closed for the 2019-2020 school year.

 After familiarizing yourself with our mission and program, if you think Gateway might be an appropriate choice for your child, we encourage you to complete a Request for Information or give us a call at (212) 777-5966 x817.
 We host small-group tours throughout the academic year.
 While it is not necessary to file an application to tour Gateway, advance registration is required.

 To obtain an application, submit an online request and we will send an application link to you.